Why police officers should take advantage of tax breaks (and how to do it)

 Officer Duane Collins said that he would suggest that anytime a police officer worked overtime and made approximately 15K-20K in that year, it would be wise for them to put that money in their deferred compensation account.
 He said that a police officer should get use to living within his salary income and not on his overtime income.
 Officer Collins advises that a police officer take as much overtime as “compensatory time” as he can get during his last two years on the job before retirement.
 And, as you approach retirement from the police department pay off all of your credit card debt, automobiles, ski boats, and motor homes.
 Officer Collins also suggests if possible, try to double up on contributions to your deferred compensation account the last three years before you retire.
 Officer Duane Collins retired from the San Francisco Police Department on January 8, 2000.

-Inspector Ned Totah who was a San Francisco Police Officer for 28 years — he was 22 years old when he joined the San Francisco Police Department on February 18, 1980.
+Inspector Ned Totah who was a SFPD Officer for 28 years — he was 22 years old when he joined SFPD on February 18, 1980.
 His goal was to be a good officer and to retire at age 50.
-Inspector Ned Totah achieved both of his goals and in February, 2008 he retired from the San Francisco Police Department.
+Inspector Ned Totah achieved both of his goals and in February, 2008 he retired from the department.

 Inspector Totah has always loved numbers and high-technology toys.
 His father taught him at an early age the value of money and saving.
 During his police career he would prepare his own taxes and those of his fellow officers.
 In 1985, at the suggestion of a fellow officer, he established Totah’s Tax Service.
 In 2010, Inspector Ned Totah became an Enrolled Agent.
 In addition to tax preparation he can now represent clients before the IRS at administrative hearings.

-Police Officers can take advantage of the many tax deductions that the Internal Revenue Service offers through wise financial planning and the use of professional tax preparers.
-In my discussions with these three retired San Francisco Police Officers whose experiences contributed to the writing of this article, I was pleased to learn that they continue to serve and protect — only they serve and protect the assets of their fellow police officers.
+Police officers can take advantage of the many tax deductions that the IRS offers through wise financial planning and the use of professional tax preparers.
+In my discussions with these three retired SFPD officers whose experiences contributed to the writing of this article, I was pleased to learn that they continue to serve and protect — only they serve and protect the assets of their fellow police officers.